matsengrp/betarat/README.md

 ## Installation

-Currently, BetaRat has only been tested on Linux systems, but it should be possible to get it set up on OSX fairly easily.
+Currently, BetaRat has only been tested on Linux systems, but OSX installation should be fairly easy.
+Below, we'll guide you step by step through installation on Ubuntu Linux, and provide some general guidance for dependencies on other 'nix systems.
-If you do get it set up on OSX or Windows and have any tips to share, please feel free to add a page to [the wiki](https://github.com/fhcrc/betarat/wiki).
+If you do set this up on another system and would like to share any useful tips, please feel free to add a page to [the wiki](https://github.com/fhcrc/betarat/wiki).
+If you have trouble, please submit a [github issue](https://github.com/fhcrc/betarat/issues), and we'll try to help you out.

 ### Pre-requisites

 First, you'll need a version of python (this program has only been tested on python 2.7) installed.
-Many Linux distros come with python 2.7 presinstalled, as does OSX.
+Many Linux distros come with python 2.7 preinstalled, as does OSX.

 You will also need the following python libraries: